Gifted and Talented at Skinner

 Gifted and Talented Programming at Skinner includes:

-Skinner offers differentiation for gifted students through advanced curriculum in this core subject area.
-Placement in these classes require teacher recommendations in addition to test scores.
-Curriculum includes grade level academic standards while working at a faster pace to include depth and complexity in the various subject matters.
+Skinner offers differentiation for gifted students through a compacted curriculum in this core subject area.
+Placement in these classes require teacher recommendations in addition to assessment scores.
+Curriculum includes grade level academic standards while working at a faster pace to include depth and complexity in the various topics covered.
 These classes are designed to meet the goals of the ALP (Advanced Learning Plan).

 Acceleration in Math

-Grade level acceleration is available for those students who require advanced instruction in math.
+Grade level acceleration is available for students who pass an advanced math placement exam and require advanced instruction in math.
 This path places 8th grade students in 10th grade Integrated Math II, taught on campus by a Skinner teacher.

 Integrated Honors Language Arts

-Skinner offers differentiation for gifted students through advanced curriculum in this core subject area.
-Curriculum includes grade level academic standards while working at a faster pace to include depth and complexity in the various subject matters.
+Skinner offers differentiation for gifted students through assignment extensions in this core subject area.
+Curriculum includes grade level academic standards which encourage gifted students to dig deeper into the various topics covered.
 These classes are designed to meet the goals of the ALP (Advanced Learning Plan).

 Universal Screening in 6th grade for potentially gifted students